DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 ### filter

-Allows you to manualy select which tests should be run.
+Allows you to manually select which tests should be run.

 ```text
 filter(callback) → this